DariusNetX/BagBrain-Dashboard/replit.md

-✓ Added rotating character display with 8-second intervals for dynamic personality ✓ Enhanced Vault component with character watermark for branded experience ✓ Created BagBrainCharacters component for persistent character presence
+✓ Added rotating character display with 8-second intervals for dynamic personality ✓ Enhanced Vault component with character watermark for branded experience ✓ Created BagBrainCharacters component for persistent character presence ✓ Enhanced Hero character with background removal and golden glow effects for cleaner appearance